Valley Fever Treatment in Phoenix, AZ

 In Arizona, the highest prevalence of infections occurs from June through July and from October through November, though exposure is possible any time the desert soil is disturbed.
 Haboobs, dust storms, and high-wind events that are common across the Phoenix valley create ideal conditions for spores to travel through the air and be inhaled without warning.

-Valley Fever Symptoms
+Valley Fever Symptoms in Humans

 Symptoms of Valley fever may appear between one and three weeks after exposure and can be mild to severe, lasting from weeks to months.
 Many people experience no symptoms at all and recover without ever knowing they were infected.